maheshkhanwalkar/LexBuild/Tutorials/Intro.md

 Which one should be chosen?
 The one with the higher priority (it would make sense for "int" to have a higher priority, else it would never be accepted).

+Another case to consider is when should a regular expression be matched, which plays into the principle that regular expressions try to match as much as possible.

+Once again consider the regular expressions: [a-zA-Z]+ and int.
+On encountering the text: "intxyz", what exactly should happen?
+After processing 'i', 'n', and 't', the Lexer has a choice to make: accept the "int" regex and call the corresponding `on_accept` function, or continue reading characters (thereby matching "intxyz"), which would be accepted by [a-zA-Z]+.

+The Lexer accurately simulates the greedy matching behavior and will proceed to continue reading more characters in this case, so
+[a-zA-Z]+ would match.
+However, if "int " was the text, then neither 'int' nor [a-zA-Z]+ could continue matching.
+Therefore, it would delegate back to priorities to figure out what to accept.